Istria, Rovinj, Pula Croatia On Wheels

 The entire area around the harbor is worthwhile to discover on foot.
-Take your time to stroll around and let your eyes feast on the fishing boats lying moored in droves, and the occasional modern sailing boat.
+Take your time to stroll around and let your eyes feast on the fishing boats lying moored in droves and the occasional modern sailing boat.

-After that you should pop into one of the nearby restaurants which naturally serve fish as fresh as it can be, usually the catch of the day brought in the same morning.
+After that, you should pop into one of the nearby restaurants which naturally serve fish as fresh as it can be, usually the catch of the day brought in the same morning.

-The city is very accessible with car as roads encircle the peninsula with beds for rent in almost every corner.
+The city is very accessible with a car as roads encircle the peninsula with beds for rent in almost every corner.
 Expect to pay around 40 euros per night which is the average price for lodging one night.

-The most useful parking area is close to the harbour where cruise ships depart from.
+The most useful parking area is close to the harbor where cruise ships depart from.
 You should take your time pacing up and down the alleys in this city which has an intricate network of narrow alleys that breathe history from every little crack in the walls.

-Naturally tourism has been embraced here also, and as we walked through the streets we did pop into souvenir shops, much thanks to the city has remained authentic and is not cluttered with trinket shops.
+Naturally, tourism has been embraced here also, and as we walked through the streets we did pop into souvenir shops, much thanks to the city has remained authentic and is not cluttered with trinket shops.

 Rovinj might just be one of the few places where one can still feel the urge to visit small tourist shops selling items en masse as memorabilia.